milkyware/milkyware.github.io/_drafts/2025-08-04-adopting-bicep-linting.md

 }
 ```

 SARIF is a widely used, standardised format for sharing static code analysis results.
-Let's now have a look at how we can integrate that with a pipeline.
+Let's have a look at how we can integrate that with a pipeline.

 ## Replacing ARM-TTK in my Pipelines

+Previously, I've been using the **Sam-Cogan.ARMTTKExtensionXPlatform** DevOps Extension, which is a wrapper around **ARM-TTK**.
+This extension performs the code analysis and then outputs the results as **NUnit 2** which can then be published to DevOps.
+When the results are published, if they include any failures, this fails the pipeline which raises awareness of violations.

+However, currently, the `PublishTestResults@2` task doesn't support publishing SARIF results, so the next step is to reformat the results.

 ### Developing a SARIF Converter

+In a few blog posts, I'd seen suggestions of using the **[sarif-junit npm package](https://www.npmjs.com/package/sarif-junit)**, however, I found that the resulting format wasn't quite

 ### Integrating the Tool into the Pipelines